arpitchakladar/bazl/README.md

 # Bazl
 A simple CLI OS for intel 386 architecture.
-Operates in 16-bit real mode, and is written in NASM assembly and C.
+Runs in 16-bit real mode, and is written in NASM assembly and C.

 ## Table Of Contents
 - [Requirements](#requirements)